anayagithub/memeapp/README.md

 ## Features

 - Generate random memes from a collection of pre-defined images and captions.
-- Upload custom images and add text to create personalized memes.
 - Customize text placement, size, and styling on memes.
-- Fully responsive design, thanks to Tailwind CSS.

 ## Tech Stack

 - **Frontend**: React.js
 - **CSS Framework**: Tailwind CSS
-- **Hosting**: [Vercel](https://vercel.com) (or any platform of your choice)

 ## Installation